computer-lab/computerlab.io/source/_posts/my-experience-first-defcon-china.md

 competition at DEF CON 25, my friend Rob and I wandered over to the IoT village and cleared some space for our laptops.
-Rob helped me start exploring the village's capture the flag (CTF) network, using `arp-scan` to identify vulnerable routers, fitness trackers and even appliances set up by the CTF's organizers.
+Rob helped me start exploring the village's capture the flag (CTF) network, using `arp-scan` to identify vulnerable routers, fitness trackers and appliances set up by the CTF's organizers.
 I chose a low point value router with a CVE, and began the process of writing an exploit based on the CVE's write-up.